Information assurance: Overview

 Information assurance (IA) is the process of processing, storing, and transmitting the right information to the right people at the right time.
 IA relates to the business level and strategic risk management of information and related systems, rather than the creation and application of security controls.
 IA is used to benefit business through the use of information risk management, trust management, resilience, appropriate architecture, system safety, and security, which increases the utility of information to only their authorized users.

 Besides defending against malicious hackers and code (e.g., viruses), IA practitioners consider corporate governance issues such as privacy, regulatory and standards compliance, auditing, business continuity, and disaster recovery as they relate to information systems.
 Further, IA is an interdisciplinary field requiring expertise in business, accounting, user experience, fraud examination, forensic science, management science, systems engineering, security engineering, and criminology, in addition to computer science.

-Evolution
+In contemporary governance practice, information assurance has increasingly converged with multi-framework regulatory compliance.
+Organisations operating across multiple jurisdictions frequently manage simultaneous obligations under frameworks such as ISO/IEC 27001, NIST CSF, GDPR, and sector-specific regulations.
+This convergence has prompted academic and practitioner interest in higher-order assurance models — approaches concerned not merely with whether controls are present, but whether the assurance processes validating those controls are themselves credible and coherent.

+History

 With the growth of telecommunication networks also comes the dependency on networks, which makes communities increasing vulnerable to cyber attacks that could interrupt, degrade or destroy vital services.
 Starting from the 1950s the role and use of information assurance has grown and evolved.
-These feedback loop practices were employed while developing WWMCCS military decision support systems.
+These feedback loop practices were employed while developing Worldwide Military Command and Control System military decision support systems.